mlacosta/Delta-Sigma-DAC-Converter/README.md

 **Author:** Mariano Leonel Acosta

 In this project I designed a Digital to Analog Converter in VHDL.
-It comes handy for FPGA development boards that lack a D/A. Particularly, I used it on the Zybo board from Digilent.
+It comes handy for FPGA development boards that lacks a D/A. Particularly, I used it on the Zybo board from Digilent.

 ## Inputs
 **data:** Signed integer (24 bits)